 - Monitor and sustain

-Our approach is already delivering results.
-Our customers currently benefit from:
+Our approach delivers results.
+Our partners have benefited from:

-- 23 per cent efficiencies in the cost of our own operations over the past four years, with price reductions passed on to them
+- efficiencies in the cost of our own operations, with price reductions passed on to them

-- £13 million investment of our profit margin in the past three years to develop technologies and efficiencies in the wider health economies we serve
+- multi-million pound investment of our profit margin to develop technologies and efficiencies in the wider health economies we serve

-- Innovative services and technologies to improve outcomes and operating efficiencies through our supply chain.
+- innovative services and technologies to improve outcomes and increase operating efficiencies through our supply chain.

 We have previously undertaken a comprehensive work programme for NHS England to generate sustainable CCG cost improvements.
 Our review challenged existing Quality, Innovation, Productivity and Prevention (QIPP) plans for twelve CCGs in the North West to ensure they were appropriate and robust.